nurshatfateh/MLSASocialProjects2/BlogPosts.md

  <br><br><br><br><br><br><br>

- # 5. Unboxing Windows 11
+ # 5. Unboxing Windows 11 - Part 1
  <br>

 In October 2021, Microsoft launched Windows 11, the most recent major release of its Windows NT operating system.
 It's a free upgrade from Windows 10 (2015), and it's accessible for any Windows 10 device that meets the new Windows 11 system requirements.
 Windows 11 was redesigned for productivity, creativity and ease of use.